airbytehq/airbyte/docs/integrations/sources/camunda-history.md

 ## joining streams with DBT

 Camunda APIs which export events with a start and end time being retrieved by 2 Streams:
-<API_NAME>-startedAfter and <API_NAME>-finishedAfter or similar
+API_NAME-startedAfter and API_NAME-finishedAfter or similar

-<API_NAME>-startedAfter - events which have started but haven't yet finished.
+API_NAME-startedAfter - events which have started but haven't yet finished.
 Such even might not have end date yet.
-<API_NAME>-finishedAfter - events which have finished and have both
+API_NAME-finishedAfter - events which have finished and have both

 We pull both types of events as independent streams so we don't miss any event which havn't finished yet or which has finished after we already recived it with a start only.
 At the same time it helps avoiding full sync every time so we use cursor.